6-DOF GraspNet: Variational Grasp Generation for Object Manipulation: Experiments

-\paragraph{Effect of Sampled Grasps on Coverage} In previous sections, we conducted ablation studies using 200~random latents because that was the maximum batch size that fits in GPU memory and it is the same setting that we used for our robot experiments.
-Since the number of sampled latents were limited, the coverage rate in Fig~\ref{fig:curve_refinement} was less than 0.5 even after 10 refinement steps.
-In order to investigate how the number of sampled grasps effect the coverage, 2000~grasps are sampled in 10~different batches on the same point clouds that were used in previous ablation studies.
-Fig~\ref{fig:2000} shows how more samples increase the coverage rate.
+\paragraph{Effect of Sampled Grasps on Coverage} In previous sections, we conducted ablation studies using 200~random latent values because that was the maximum batch size that fits in GPU memory and it is the same setting that we used for our robot experiments.
+Consequently, the coverage rate in Fig.~\ref{fig:curve_refinement} was less than 0.5 even after 10 refinement steps.
+In order to investigate how the number of sampled grasps effect the coverage, 2000~grasps are sampled in 10~different batches on the same point clouds that were used in previous ablation studies. \ifarxiv Fig.~\ref{fig:2000} shows how more samples increase the coverage rate.